angular/material/docs/guides/CONTRIBUTING.md

   - https://github.com/angular/material/issues/629
   - https://github.com/angular/material/issues/277

-#### Submitting Pull Requests
+#### <a name="submitpr"></a>Submitting Pull Requests

+**Important**: We are not actively reviewing unsolicited PRs to Angular Material.

+Please check with us via [the discussion forum] (https://groups.google.com/forum/#!forum/ngmaterial) before investing significant effort in any pre-1.0 PR contribution; it's likely that we are already working on a related PR.

+* All contributions must be consistent with the Angular Material coding conventions: See [Coding Guidelines](CODING.md)
-For non-trivial changes, you should submit your proposed changes or additions as GitHub pull requests.<br/><br/>
-See the following document for details: [Pull Request Guidelines](PULL_REQUESTS.md)
+* Submit proposed changes or additions as GitHub pull requests.
+See [Pull Request Guidelines](PULL_REQUESTS.md)

-#### Coding Conventions

-To ensure a consistent code base, all contributors should keep the Angular Material coding conventions in mind.<br/><br/>
-See the following document for details: [Coding Guidelines](CODING.md)

 <br/>
 ## <a name="commit"></a> Git Commit Guidelines